-The company tax return must be filed within 12 months after then end of your accounting period, for instance, if your company’s accounting period ends on 31 March 2002, then the company must file its company tax return for than period before 1 April 2003.
+The company tax return must be filed within 12 months after then end of your accounting period, for instance, if your company’s accounting period ends on 31 March 2020, then the company must file its company tax return for that period before 1 April 2021.

 However, the deadline for making any tax payments is before the filing date.
 For small companies any tax due must be paid 9 months after then end of the accounting period.
 In our example, the company whose accounting period ends on 31 March must pay any tax due by 31 December.
 For larger companies with annual profits greater than £1.5 million, tax payments must be made in quarterly instalments (although, quarterly payments will not apply in all cases).